rawify/Fraction.js/README.md

 Fraction pow(exp)
 ---
-Returns the power of the actual number, raised to an integer exponent.
+Returns the power of the actual number, raised to an possible rational exponent.
+If the result becomes non-rational the function returns `null`.
-*Note:* Rational exponents are planned, but would slow down the function a lot, because of a kinda slow root finding algorithm, whether the result will become irrational.
-So for now, only integer exponents are implemented.

 Fraction mod(n)
 ---